huggingface/api-inference-community/docker_images/sklearn/README.md

 requirements are not met.", it means that the test was intended to be skipped, so you don't need to do anything about it.
 When adding a new test, make sure that at least one of the parametrized settings is not skipped for that test.

+### Adding a new task

+When adding tests for a new task, certain artifacts like HF Hub repositories, model inputs, and model outputs need to be generated first using the `run.sh` script, as explained above.
+For the new task, those have to be implemented first.
+For this, visit `docker_images/sklearn/tests/generators/generate.py` and extend the script to include the new task.
+Most notably, visit the "CONSTANTS" section and extend the constants defined there to include your task.
+This will make it obvious which extra functions you need to write.